emakred/stuff/Ruby_access_to_ARMS.md

 ### The Main Event ###

-The main use case of the ERS API is used to query the Crop or Finance survey database using the endpoints `Arms/Crops` and `Arms/Finance` respectively.
+The main use case of the ARMS API is used to query the Crop or Finance survey database using the endpoints `Arms/Crops` and `Arms/Finance` respectively.
 These endpoints accept `GET` requests with a few required and optional parameters.

 The required parameters are:
 -  report: An integer value specifying a report number
 -  series1: A string value specifying a valid series code

-The `USDA::ARMS.crops` method shown above crafts requests to the Crops survey endpoint using the required parameters, along with any opyional paramters you pass it.
+The `USDA::ARMS.crops` method shown above crafts requests to the Crops survey endpoint using the required parameters, along with any optional paramters you pass it.
 For example, to receive the data points from the Crops survey in Report #1 (Pesticide Use) for all Farms (`series1 = "FARM"`) in the great state of Minnesota, you would use the method like this:

 `USDA::ARMS.crops(1, "FARM", { fipsStateCode: "27" })`